This page is dedicated to the new births in our family. A mama Carolina Wren

 the other we are presuming both the mama and the papa are feeding these babies.

-flight.
-Our concern for that is they are on the top shelf of a bookcase on the patio
+for flight.
+Our concern for that is they are on the top shelf of a bookcase on

-where beneath them is a short ledge and then the concrete floor.
-They are definitely
+the patio where beneath them is a short ledge and then the concrete floor.
+They

 We set up one of my cameras on a tripod next to where I sit at the table.
 Hopefully